jkbm/JKBMtasks/README.md

 # Task management and notification application
 This is a simple task management web-application integrated with Telegram chatbot.

+# Functions
+1).
+Create and manage timed tasks.
+2).
+Create and manage notes.
+3).
+Create and manage countdowns.
+4).
+Use Telegram bot as web-app interface to iteract with functions above.

 ## Setup

 1).
 Download repository.